PIC4SeR/MPOSE2021_Dataset/README.md

 * Python 3.8;

 ## 1. Generate precursor VIDEO data
-The following procedure generates video data starting from the above-mentioned datasets.
-Generated video sequences have are named consistently according to MPOSE2021 format and are used as precursor of subsequent processing steps.
+The following procedure initialise the dataset variables and generates video data starting from the above-mentioned datasets.
+Generated video sequences are consistently named according to MPOSE2021 format and are used as precursor of subsequent processing steps.

 1. Clone the repository.